 2011-2014 James Hillis graduated from the University of Melbourne in 2009 with First Class Honours for a Bachelor of Medicine / Bachelor of Surgery.
-He completed a DPhil in Physiology, Anatomy and Genetics at the University of Oxford with his research focusing on neural stem cells in multiple sclerosis.
-He has subsequently completed a neurology residency at Massachusetts General Hospital and Brigham and Women's Hospital in Boston, and is now pursuing a fellowship in neuro-immunology and neuro-infectious disease at Massachusetts General Hospital.
+He completed a DPhil in Physiology, Anatomy and Genetics at the University of Oxford with his research focusing on stem cells in multiple sclerosis.
+He continues to combine his clinical and research interests in the Department of Neurology at Massachusetts General Hospital / Harvard Medical School in Boston, where he is now an Instructor in Neurology at Harvard Medical school and Clinical Manager of their Artificial Intelligence Clinical Research Organisation.
 Between his time in the UK and the US, he also returned to Australia to work as an advisor in the Department of the Prime Minister and Cabinet.